-What is an agency agreement?
-An agent is a person who sells goods or services on behalf, and in the name of, a principal.
-Essentially the role of the agent is to facilitate or procure sales on behalf of the principal.
-Article 7:428 of the Dutch Civil Code defines a commercial agency contracts as:
+Under Dutch agency law an agent is a person who sells goods or services on behalf and in the name of a principal.
+Essentially the role of the commercial agent is to facilitate or procure sales on behalf of the principal.
+Article 7:428 of the Dutch Civil Code defines a commercial agency contract as:

 a contract whereby one party, the principal, instructs the other party, the commercial agent, and whereby the latter binds himself, for a fixed or indeterminate term and for remuneration, to act as an intermediary in the conclusion of contracts, and, as the case may be, to enter into such contracts in the same and for the account of the principal, without being his servant.

 An agency agreement must be distinguished from a distribution agreement.
 Under a distribution agreement, the distributor enters into contracts with third parties in their own name and for their own account.

 If the principal and agent have not chosen an applicable law and the commercial agent conducts the agency in the Netherlands, the courts in the Netherlands generally are inclined to apply Dutch law.
 The Dutch courts furthermore are inclined not to apply a law chosen by the agent and the principal, if that law has no real connection with the relationship between parties – the parties or the agency contract at hand.

 Dutch law has a specific legal regime for agency agreements, this is contained in Book 7 of the Dutch Civil Code.
 While Dutch law adheres to the principle of contractual freedom, a large part of commercial agency law is mandatory.
 The parties (the agent and the principal) are not permitted to deviate from mandatory provisions.
 Contractual provisions that purport to deviate from mandatory provisions will be void and without legal effect.
 A Dutch lawyer can assist you in drafting a commercial agency agreement that is consistent with the mandatory provisions of Dutch agency law.